vik2982/cxf-spring-rest/README.md

 * Tomcat 7.0+

 ### How to Run
-Open a command prompt and in the same directory as the top level pom and then run:
+Open a command prompt, cd to the same directory as the top level pom and run:

 mvn clean package